 Two main results stand out from these figures.
 First, in rich countries, the bottom 50% is already below the 2030 per capita target (in the US, for example), or very close to it (France).
 It follows that all emissions reductions efforts are to be made by the top half of the distribution.
+In the US, the top 10% must cut its emissions by close to 90% in order to reach the 2030 per capita target,

-In the US, the top Table 6.8 Revenues from a progressive wealth tax with a pollution top-up
+Table 6.8 Revenues from a progressive wealth tax with a pollution top-up